Animal Feeding Operations – An Overview

 USDA Natural Resources Conservation Service

 The NRCS offers a Comprehensive Nutrient Management Plan (CNMP) for AFO and CAFO owners and operators.
-The goal of this program is help owners and operators take voluntary steps to reduce the amount air and water pollutants produced by the operations.
+The goal of this program is to help owners and operators take voluntary steps to reduce the amount of air and water pollutants produced by the operations.
 The CNMP usually provides financial assistance to support practices that will protect natural resources.

 Other Issue Areas